EndPointCorp/end-point-blog/2013/06/12/installing-postgresql-without-root.html.md

 (1 row)
 ```

-## Configuration
+### Configuration

 All configuration files are stored in the data directory: ~/postgres/data.
 If you want to run multiple Postgres versions on the same machine, they must have different data directories and different ports.
 The port number can be changed in ~/postgres/data/postgresql.conf.

-## Deleting Installation
+### Deleting Installation

-If you want to delete the installation – nothing easier.
+If you want to delete the installation—nothing easier.
 Just stop the Postgres if it is running, and delete the whole ~/postgres/ directory.

-If you want to delete the whole data – just stop Postgres if it is running, and delete ~/postgres/data directory.
+If you want to delete the whole data—just stop Postgres if it is running, and delete ~/postgres/data directory.
 Then you can run initdb once again to have a brand new database.

-## Summary
+### Summary

 I know that there are many ways of installing, and compiling Postgres in local directory.
 I know that there can be made some more advanced tweaks and automations.
 I also have my makefile with some default values.